Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 The Victorian Age was also the period in which single-use rooms became the norm in American homes.

 In prior periods, houses were generally small with just a few rooms.
 Most rooms had multiple uses.
-During the day a room could be a combination gathering room, dining room, and kitchen; at night a dormitory.
+During the day, a room could be a combination gathering room, dining room, and kitchen; at night, a dormitory.
 The kitchen fireplace was often the only source of heat in the house, so cozying up to the fireplace kept the occupants warm at night.

 In many cultures, this is still the dominant arrangement.
 Rooms in traditional Japanese houses, for example, are designed with multiple uses in mind.

-But, during the Victorian Age, houses began to be planned with rooms dedicated to a single purpose.
+But during the Victorian Age, houses began to be planned with rooms dedicated to a single purpose.

 Bedrooms were bedrooms and identified as such in house plans.
 They had no other function.
 Dining rooms were for eating, and when no dining was going on, they would be empty.

-Single uses allowed rooms to be furnished and decorated to facilitate the purpose to which they were dedicated.
 Dining rooms, furnished for dining, contained tables, chairs, and storage/serving furniture.
 Bedrooms began to be furnished with permanent raised beds, an innovation that placed the bed out of the drafts typical in period homes, and away from most creepy crawlies.

 The houses of wealthier citizens often had dedicated rooms not common in middle-class homes: game rooms, for example, furnished for board and card games, and even a billiard room — although billiards was considered a bit risqué in the Victorian Age.